Holidays are there for a reason. Unwinding, relaxing and so much more. The body and, more importantly, the mind needs a recharge during a holiday.

 The information overload experienced during a school term needs to settle and we need to sift through what is important to store in our long term memory.
 We need to push that “refresh” button during our holidays.

 However, the holidays just never seem long enough.
 Just as we get used to sleeping in and having later nights, the new school term comes knocking.
-For those of us living in the Western Cape, the September holidays just seem to always end so abruptly and we tend to hit the fourth term running.
+For those of us living in the Western Cape, the third term holidays just seem to always end so abruptly and we tend to hit the fourth term running.
 That applies to both the children and teachers alike.

 Routine is the key to getting out of holiday mode.
 The quicker your daily routine falls into place, the quicker a new rhythm takes over and getting ready for exams won’t feel so daunting.